wwalexander/gobuildall/README.md

 *   If the `-o` flag is included in `ARGUMENTS`, the executables will not save in the correct location but will instead overwrite each other.

+*   [mitchellh/gox](https://github.com/mitchellh/gox) is a more full-featured
+    tool, which works with Go <1.5 and `cgo`. go-buildall is more similar to a shell script than a real program.